Anindita123-code/Milestone3_Data_Centric/Readme_Proj.md

 This website will provide as a reference for any book buyer, to search for reviews and provide a rating for the reviews that has been posted.
 However, only registered users can post a review.
 This project has been build using Pyhon and Flask Framework as Backend and MongoDB as the database.
 Details of this is provided in the detailed sections below.

 ## UX

-* Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.

 ### Strategy Plane